New Orleans Saints bounty scandal: Background

 Saints defensive coordinator Gregg Williams was accused of administrating a slush fund meant to reward players for injuring members of the opposition.

 The NFL has long frowned upon "non-contract bonuses"; but an underground culture of "pay for play" systems is alleged to exist, with teams, it is claimed, turning a blind eye to the practice.
 The league constitution specifically forbids payment of bonuses based on performances against an individual player or team, as well as bonuses for on-field misconduct; the NFL holds that such practices undermine the integrity of the game, and also would allow teams to use such payments to circumvent the salary cap.
 The collective bargaining agreement with the NFL Players Association also forbids this practice, as does the standard NFL player contract.
-Every year, the NFL sends a memo reiterating this ban to every team before training camp opens.
+Every year, the NFL sends a memo, reiterating this ban to every team before training camp opens.
 However, according to many former players, bounty systems of some sort have been around the NFL for decades, with the percentage of players participating speculated to be between 30 and 40 percent.
 According to these players, such programs were usually informal and often between players only, more with intent at locker-room braggadocio than systemic malice.
 What would draw attention to the Saints' program was the alleged practice of methodically organizing such a concept at the coaches' level, where the Saints players were allegedly rewarded for injuring opposing star players.

-After the Saints defeated the Minnesota Vikings in the 2009 NFC Championship Game in what has become a heated rivalry, several Vikings players and coaches claimed that the Saints were deliberately trying to hurt Vikings quarterback Brett Favre.
-The Vikings were particularly angered when Saints defensive end Bobby McCray and defensive tackle Remi Ayodele knocked Favre to the ground with a high-low hit.
+After the Saints defeated the Minnesota Vikings in the 2009 NFC Championship Game in what became a heated rivalry, several Vikings players and coaches claimed that the Saints were deliberately trying to injure Vikings quarterback Brett Favre.
+The Vikings were particularly feeling suspicious when Saints defensive end Bobby McCray and defensive tackle Remi Ayodele knocked Favre to the ground with a high-low hit.
 McCray hit Favre below the knees, briefly knocking Favre out of the game with an ankle injury.
-No penalty was called on the play, though NFL vice president of officiating Mike Pereira said one should have been called, saying it was "the type of hit we don't want."
+No penalty was called on the play, though NFL vice president of officiating Mike Pereira said that a penalty should have been called, saying it was "the type of hit we don't want."
 Vikings coach Brad Childress later said that there were at least 13 instances where he felt the Saints deliberately went after Favre.
-Later, CBSSports.com NFL columnist Clark Judge said several Vikings assistants told him they believed McCray was acting on direct orders from Williams, with at least one being so outraged that he threatened to "punch [Williams] in the face" the next time they met.
+Later, CBSSports.com NFL columnist Clark Judge said that several Vikings assistants told him they believed McCray was acting on direct orders from Williams, with at least one being so outraged that he threatened to "punch [Williams] in the face" the next time they met.
 Vikings owner Zygi Wilf even went as far as to complain to the league about what happened to Favre, though no action was taken at the time.
 Favre took such a severe beating that Vikings punter Chris Kluwe and placekicker Ryan Longwell wondered during the game if someone had put a bounty on him.